shuckc/pialarm/README.md

 # pialarm
-Have a Texecom Premier alarm panel?
-This repository contains scripts and a webserver to speak to the panel over the UART serial ports, ideally from a raspberry pi computer within the alarm panel itself, to provide remote monitoring and alarm escalation over the internet.
+Have a Texecom Premier alarm panel, and a Raspberry Pi?
+This repository contains scripts to speak to the panel over the UART serial ports, ideally by locating the Pi computer within the alarm panel, to provide remote monitoring and alarm escalation over the internet.
+To reach the wider world, panel log events are pushed to a Telegram chat group, and alarm triggers are pushed over the PSTN using Nexmo to send SMS messages and send text-to-speech messages.

 The project emultates some of the functionality of Wintex, the Texecom windows-based configuration system, and also uses parts of the Cestron protocol for real-time event monitoring.
 It will also speak the monitoring protocol to allow the panel to monitor the uptime of the raspberry pi and communicate alarms.